How to Sell Insurance on the Internet? 7 Proven Playbooks to Double Your Sales (and Reduce Your Service Headaches) – GloveBox

 Your team spends too much time doing simple tasks.
 Every time a client calls asking for an ID card or a policy document, your agency loses money.

 Instead of talking to new customers, your agents waste hours each day sending documents and answering simple questions.
+Automating these service tasks streamlines the sales process, allowing your agents to focus on building relationships and ultimately sell policies.

 In fact, according to our research, insurance agencies spend 38 cents of every dollar earned on basic service work.
 That’s almost half your money spent on tasks that don’t bring new sales or clients.